bahrus/carbon-copy/README.md

 </c-c>
 ```

-If no url is specified before the hash symbol, then the code will assume the id exists and is searchable via document.getElementById.
+If no url is specified before the hash symbol, then the code will assume the id exists and is searchable via document.getElementById().

 You can specify parameters the referenced template can retrieve via the set attribute, which is a semi-colon delimited list of name/value pairs (using the colon as the assignment operator):